USAJOBS/openopps-help/opportunity-creators/complete-opportunity.md

 sidenav: complete-opportunity
 title: How to complete and close out an opportunity or internship
 ---

+## Complete and close out an opportunity

 To complete and close out an opportunity, you need to mark all of your participants as complete.
 Follow these steps:

-1. Sign into Open Opportunities and go to the **Created opportunities** section of your dashboard.
+1. Sign in to Open Opportunities and go to the **Created opportunities** section of your dashboard.
 2. Click the opportunity you want to complete and close.
 3. Click **Task complete** under each participant’s name who completed their work.
 The link label will change to **Completed**.
 4. Click **Complete opportunity** after you’ve marked each participant as complete and the work is done.